SPIDER IDENTIFICATION

 HOW TO CONTROL SPIDERS

-Effective spider control targets spiders before they find their way inside — and controls the insect pests that draw them there.
-Amdro® brand has several products that kill spiders and other insect pests and provide residual protection:
+Effective spider control targets spiders indoors and out — and controls the insect pests that draw them there.
+Amdro® brand has several products that kill spiders and other pests and protect against new spiders indoors and out:

-- Amdro Quick Kill® Outdoor Insect Killer, available in ready-to-spray and concentrate formulas, works in minutes to kill spiders by contact in lawns, landscape plantings and flower gardens.
-These products also treat foundations up to a maximum height of 3 feet.
+• Amdro Quick Kill Insect Killer for Lawn & Landscape, available in ready-to-spray and concentrate formulas, works in minutes to kill outdoor spiders by contact in lawns, landscape plantings and flower gardens.
+These products also treat foundations up to a maximum height of 2 feet.
 Then they keep protecting against spiders and more than 500 listed insects for up to three months.*

-- Amdro Quick Kill Lawn Insect Killer Granules II provides a simple solution to spider and insect issues outdoors.
+• Amdro Quick Kill Lawn Insect Killer Granules provides a simple solution to spider and insect issues outdoors.
 Apply the product with a standard lawn spreader, then water the treated area lightly.
-The formula kills spiders and up to 100 listed surface and sub-surface insects within 24 hours and keeps them away for up to three months.
+The soil-penetrating formula kills spiders and up to 100 listed surface and sub-surface pests within 24 hours and keeps them away for up to three months.

-- Amdro Kills Ants & Spiders Granules are ideal for treating smaller plantings and your home's perimeter.
-Available in a convenient, resealable shaker bag, the ready-to-use granules kill spiders and up to 50 listed insect pests.
-Then they keep working against those pests for up to two months.
+• Amdro Quick Kill Ant & Spider Killer Shaker Bag is ideal for treating smaller outdoor areas and your home's perimeter.
+The convenient, resealable shaker bag makes application of the ready-to-use granules simple.
+This soil-penetrating formula kills spiders and up to 100 listed insect pests, then it keeps protecting against listed pests for up to three months.

 SPIDER CONTROL TIPS

-Spiders can't get inside unless they have a way in.
-It takes less than 1/16 inch hole for common spiders to squeeze through.
+Spiders can't get inside your home unless they have a way in.
+Common spiders can squeeze through openings smaller than 1/16 inch.
 Seal any openings in your home's foundation, and keep your property free of yard and garden debris that attracts insect pests.

 Is this not your insect?